Basel-anaya/Hands-On-Machine-Learning-with-Scikit-learn-Keras-and-Tensorflow-3rd-edition/Ch1- The Machine Learning Landscape/Notes/README.md

 ![online learning](https://user-images.githubusercontent.com/81964452/185127029-f3464f9b-5e1e-45da-a7ee-957dd84f5206.png)
 <p align="center">In online learning, a model is trained and launched into production, and then it keeps learning as new data comes in</p>

-+   Online learning is great for systems that receive data as a continuous flow (e.g., stock prices) and need to adapt to change rapidly or autonomously (独立地).
++   Online learning is great for systems that receive data as a continuous flow (e.g., stock prices) and need to adapt to change rapidly or autonomously.
 +    It is also a good option **if you have limited computing resources**: once an online learning system has learned about new data instances, it does not need them anymore, so you can discard them (unless you want to be able to roll back to a previous state and “replay” the data).
 This can save a huge amount of space.
 +   Online learning algorithms can also be used to **train systems on huge datasets** that cannot fit in one machine’s main memory (this is called **out-of-core learning**).
 The algorithm loads part of the data, runs a training step on that data, and repeats the process until it has run on all of the data.